-A. Check to make sure the unit has enough pressure to operate and that the air inlet valve is open.

-- B. Check the discharge line to insure that the discharge line is neither closed nor blocked. - C. If the spool in the air distribution valve is not shifting, check the main spool.
+- A. Check to make sure the unit has enough pressure to operate and that the air inlet valve is open. - B. Check the discharge line to insure that the discharge line is neither closed nor blocked. - C. If the spool in the air distribution valve is not shifting, check the main spool.
 It must slide freely. - D. Excessive air leakage in the pump can prevent cycling.
 This condition will be evident.
 Air leakage into the discharge line indicates a ruptured diaphragm.
-Air leakage from the exhaust port indicates leakage in the air distribution valve. - E. Check for blockage in the liquid chamber.
-It can impede movement of diaphragm.
+Air leakage from the exhaust port indicates leakage in the air distribution valve.
+See further service instructions. - E. Blockage in the liquid chamber can impede movements of diaphragm. - F. Blockage in exhaust muffler.